coenraadhuman/geeky/README.md

 - [Feedly](https://feedly.com/): news aggregator application for various web browsers and mobile devices running iOS and Android.
 - [Markdown Table Generator](https://www.tablesgenerator.com/markdown_tables#)
 - [No-IP](https://www.noip.com/): offers a couple of services, but great for Dynamic DNS for your home router.
-- [Playcode](https://playcode.io/): Browser base JavaScript playground and sandbox to write, run and repl it.
+- [Playcode](https://playcode.io/): browser base JavaScript playground and sandbox to write, run and repl it.
 - [Source Making](https://sourcemaking.com/): site focused on good software architecture by exploring design parterns, anti-patterns, refactoring and uml.

 <a id="framework"></a>